-The Kidney Health Research Grant Policies 2022 Competition supersede all previous Kidney Foundation of Canada Kidney Health/Biomedical Research Grant Policies.
+The Kidney Health Research Grant Policies 2024 Competition supersede all previous Kidney Foundation of Canada Kidney Health/Biomedical Research Grant Policies.
 Applicants should always refer to the latest version.
 The Kidney Foundation of Canada may, without notice, alter the programs or terms of a grant.
 Any major changes will be announced immediately on the KFOC website at www.kidney.ca, or on the ProposalCentral site.
-Please note that notifications of awards may present different award policies, which will be taken as the most recent version.
 The Kidney Foundation of Canada reserves the right to interpret these guidelines and policies.
 Applicants should contact the National Director of Research, or the Research Grants and Awards Manager as required.

-HIGHLIGHTS FOR 2022
+HIGHLIGHTS FOR 2024

 NEW!!
-Priority Announcement Opportunities:
+Priority Announcement/Partnership Opportunities: